February marks Raynaud’s awareness month. So, what is Raynaud’s, and what does it have to do with Podiatry?

 Tell me more?

-Raynaud’s is common, affecting around 10 million people in the UK.
+It is a common condition, affecting around 10 million people in the UK.
 It is more common in women, but anyone can be affected.

-There are two types of Raynaud’s.
+There are two types of the condition.
 Primary Raynaud’s is the most common, also known as Raynaud’s disease.
-In these cases, Raynaud’s occurs without any underlying cause.
-In secondary Raynaud’s, or Raynaud’s phenomenon/syndrome, Raynaud’s occurs due to an underlying connective tissue disorder such as scleroderma.
-It is thought only 10% of people who have Raynaud’s symptoms have secondary Raynaud’s.
+In these cases, it occurs without any underlying cause.
+In secondary Raynaud’s, or Raynaud’s phenomenon/syndrome, it occurs due to an underlying connective tissue disorder such as scleroderma.
+It is thought only 10% of people who have Raynaud’s symptoms have the secondary form.

 Raynauds and Podiatry

-We see plenty of patients who have symptoms of Raynaud’s, and here are our top tips for keeping your feet tip-top and the symptoms at bay.
+We see plenty of patients who have these symptoms, and here are our top tips for keeping your feet tip-top and the symptoms at bay.

 Our top tips!